World-VLA-Loop: Closed-Loop Learning of Video World Model and VLA Policy: Experiments

 \section{Experiments}

 The following section evaluates our framework across multiple dimensions, validating the effectiveness and broader applicability of the proposed approach.
-Our results demonstrate that: \textbf{(1)} The world model achieves an average visual alignment of 87.9\% and a reward alignment of 86.4\%, establishing it as a high-fidelity simulator for VLA policy rollouts. \textbf{(2)} Through RL post-training within our simulator, the OpenVLA-OFT policy achieves an average success rate improvement of 12.7\% on the LIBERO benchmarks and 23.4\% in real-world scenarios. \textbf{(3)} The proposed iterative refinement process further increases real-world task accuracy by 13.3\% relative to the first RL checkpoint, underscoring the efficacy of the joint optimization cycle.
+Our results demonstrate that: \textbf{(1)} The world model achieves an average visual alignment of 88.5\% and a reward alignment of 87.25\%, establishing it as a high-fidelity simulator for VLA policy rollouts. \textbf{(2)} Through RL post-training within our simulator, the OpenVLA-OFT policy achieves an average success rate improvement of 12.7\% on the LIBERO benchmarks, as well as 23.4\% and 13.3\% in real-world scenarios. \textbf{(3)} The proposed iterative refinement process further increases real-world task accuracy by an average of 13.3\% relative to the first RL checkpoint, underscoring the efficacy of the joint optimization cycle.